Mediatek-Cloud/mcs-resources/content/en/tutorial/setting_notification.md

 ![](../images/Trigger/img_trigger_08.png)

 There is a Test button for you to test if the trigger has been sent to the url.
-The device name, deviceId, deviceKey, and the triggered value will be sent to the triggered url.
+The device name, deviceId and the triggered value will be sent to the triggered url.

 # Use variables in notification message